CaIvin-Chiu/Portfolio/README.md

 # About me

 Hi, I am Calvin.
-A recent graduated student from University of Toronto study statistics and mathematics.<br/>
+I graduated from University of Toronto in year 2021.
+I study statistics and mathematics.<br/>
-I'm really interested in data analytics and machine learning. <br/>
+I'm really interested in data analytics and machine learning and currently learn python. <br/>
 I am still very new to this field and continue my progress to learn more in data analytics.

 # [Case study : Titanic data analysis](https://github.com/CaIvin-Chiu/Titanic_Project)